-My upcoming series of blogs ‘Pups on Piste‘ will give you a very personal insight into our season in Monte Rosa with The Fab Four!
+My book ‘Pups on Piste – A Ski Season in Italy‘ will give you a very personal insight into our first season in Monte Rosa with The Fab Four.
 For information on taking dogs into a cold climate, see Winterised World Wide Walkies – 10 Tips to Keep Chilly Canines Cosy!

 Don’t miss out; if you follow my blog (enter your email address or click ‘Follow’on the right hand side of the page) you will receive and email each time a new blog is published.

 8 thoughts on “Gressoney, Monte Rosa – Hidden Gem & Off Piste Ski Paradise!”